syncfusion-content/winui-docs/winui/TreeView/Getting-Started.md

 # Getting Started with WinUI TreeView

-This section explains the steps required to add the [TreeView](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.TreeView.SfTreeView.html) control and binding data in Treeview control.
+This section explains the steps required to add the [WinUI TreeView](https://www.syncfusion.com/winui-controls/treeview) control and binding data in Treeview control.
 This section covers only basic features needed to get started with Syncfusion TreeView control.

 ## Creating an application with WinUI TreeView